 A number of studies have found an association between social media use and depression, anxiety, sleep problems, eating issues and increased suicide risk.
 Furthermore, statistics published earlier this week by NSPCC highlight that the number of schools seeking help from NHS mental health services on behalf of pupils is up by more than a third in the last three years.

 Whether you’re a friend, family member or a teacher, it’s important that we are all aware of how to improve mental wellbeing and know what to do if you or someone else is struggling.
-Smoothwall recommend following our top tips to promote positive wellbeing online:
+Smoothwall recommends following our top tips to promote positive wellbeing online:

 - Acknowledge the filters – people share content that has been specifically selected and edited to present a particular version of themselves, it’s rarely an accurate portrayal of reality.